Alan-ocs/Obsidian-K8s/README.md

 Before proceeding, ensure you have the following:

-1. **Kubernetes Cluster**: A running Kubernetes cluster, I deployed it on Talos.
+1. **Kubernetes Cluster**: A running Kubernetes cluster, deployed on Talos.
-2. **MetalLB**: MetalLB configured to handle LoadBalancer services.
+2. **MetalLB**: MetalLB is configured to handle LoadBalancer services.
 3. **ArgoCD**: Installed and configured ArgoCD for GitOps deployment.
 4. **kubectl & talosctl**: Command-line tool configured to interact with your Kubernetes cluster.
 5. **Persistent Storage**: Available storage on the Kubernetes nodes at `/var/mnt/data`.